Cross-Modality Neuroimage Synthesis: A Survey: Open challenges and future directions

 \section{Open challenges and future directions}

 }

-As an emerging area, research on multi-modality brain image synthesis is still in its infancy stage.
-The challenging topics required to be investigated are summarized as follows.
+As an emerging area, research on multi-modality brain image synthesis is still in its infancy.
+The remaining challenging topics and potential solutions are summarized as follows.

-\textbf{\textit{Challenge 1: Jointly optimize synthesis model and downstream Task.}} How to jointly optimize the cross-modality neuroimage synthesis and the downstream tasks with either weakly-supervised or unsupervised learning?
-Previously, neuroimage synthesis~\cite{Huo2019SynSegNetSS,Shin2020GANDALFGA} is generally regarded as a standalone task, which overlooks one important fact, namely whether the synthesized results can improve the downstream tasks. \xgy{Recently, there have been improvement in jointly optimizing cross-modality neuroimage synthesis and downstream tasks.
-The unsupervised learning methods~\cite{Yu2021MouseGANGM,Sun2020AnAL,He2021AutoencoderBS} and the weakly-supervised learning approaches~\cite{Shen2021MultiDomainIC,Zhou2021AnatomyConstrainedCL} start to pay attention to the downstream tasks rather than focusing on the quality of synthesized results only.
+\textbf{\textit{Challenge 1: Joint optimization of the synthesis model and downstream task.}} How to jointly optimize the cross-modality neuroimage synthesis and the downstream tasks with either weakly supervised or unsupervised learning?
+Previously, neuroimage synthesis~\cite{Huo2019SynSegNetSS,Shin2020GANDALFGA} is generally regarded as a standalone task, which overlooks one crucial fact, namely whether the synthesized results can improve the downstream tasks.

-\textit{\textbf{Future direction: Multi-task learning.}} Transforming downstream task and cross-modality synthesis into a multi-task learning issue improves both the synthesis quality of cross-modality neuroimages and the performance of downstream task.}
+\textit{\textbf{Solution 1: Multi-task learning.}} Transforming downstream tasks and cross-modality synthesis into multi-task learning improves both the quality of synthesized neuroimages and the performance of downstream tasks.
+Recently, there are some initial attempts in the joint optimization of cross-modality neuroimage synthesis and downstream tasks.
+Unsupervised learning methods~\cite{Yu2021MouseGANGM,Sun2020AnAL,He2021AutoencoderBS} and weakly supervised learning approaches~\cite{Shen2021MultiDomainIC,Zhou2021AnatomyConstrainedCL} start paying attention to downstream tasks rather than focusing only on the quality of the synthesized results.

 \textbf{\textit{Challenge 2: Correctness of synthesized lesions.}} How to ensure the correctness of the synthesized lesions?
-Previously, most of the cross-modality image synthesis algorithms pay attention to the whole image quality, which fails to highlight the more important disease-related regions (see Fig.~\ref{fig:existing_dismerit}).
+Previously, most cross-modality image synthesis algorithms pay attention to the quality of the whole image, which fail to highlight the essential regions related to disease (see Fig.~\ref{fig:existing_dismerit}).

-\textit{\textbf{Future direction: Lesion-oriented synthesis.}} The method reported in \cite{Sun2020AnAL} provides a potential answer to this question since the lesion diagnosis can be treated as an anomaly detection problem.
-If we can detect the disease region and use it as the guidance for cross-modality brain image synthesis, the generated output is given in a disease-highlighted and lesion-oriented manner.
+\textit{\textbf{Solution 2: Lesion-oriented synthesis.}} The method reported in \cite{Sun2020AnAL} provides a potential answer to this question since the diagnosis of the lesion can be treated as an anomaly detection task.
+If we can detect the disease region and use it as guidance for cross-modality brain image synthesis, the generated output is steered in a disease-highlighted and lesion-oriented manner.